Sharon Matusik

-Sharon F. Matusik is an American business strategy scholar, currently serving as dean of the University of Michigan Ross School of Business.
+Sharon F. Matusik is an American business strategy scholar, currently serving as dean of the University of Michigan's Ross School of Business.

-She is the Edward J. Frey Dean of Business and a professor of strategy and entrepreneurship at the University of Michigan.
-Matusik's research focuses on understanding the knowledge-intensive firm and the contribution of firm knowledge to competitive advantage in strategic management entrepreneurship.
+She is the Edward J. Frey Dean and the Stephen M. Ross Professor of Business at the University of Michigan.
+Matusik's teaching and research areas of expertise include strategy, innovation, entrepreneurship, and knowledge assets.
+She focuses on understanding the knowledge-intensive firm and how firm knowledge and innovation capabilities contribute to competitive advantage.

 Education

-Matusik received a bachelor of arts with majors in economics and English with honors from Colby College at Waterville, Maine in 1986.
-She received a doctor of philosophy in business administration with concentration on strategic management from the University of Washington in 1998.
+Matusik received a Bachelor of Arts with majors in economics and English with honors from Colby College at Waterville, Maine in 1986.
+She received a Doctor of Philosophy in the field of business administration with a concentration on strategic management from the University of Washington in 1998.

 Career

-Matusik served on the faculty at Rice University before moving to the Leeds School of Business at the University of Colorado-Boulder in 2004, where she served as Academic Research Director of the Deming Center for Entrepreneurship.
-She rose through the ranks to become Professor in the Leeds School in 2014.
-In 2016, Matusik was named interim senior associate dean for Faculty and Research, and in 2017, she was appointed interim dean and later dean at the Leeds School of Business of the University of Colorado Boulder.
+Matusik joined the faculty of the Jones Graduate School of Business, Rice University as an assistant professor in 1998 before moving to the Leeds School of Business at the University of Colorado-Boulder in 2004,.
+She rose through the ranks to become professor in the Leeds School in 2014 and also served as academic research director of the Deming Center for Entrepreneurship.
+In 2016, Matusik was named senior associate dean for Faculty and Research, and was appointed interim dean (January, 2017) and dean (May, 2017) at the Leeds School of Business of the University of Colorado Boulder.

-In 2022, Matusik moved to the University of Michigan, where she is the Edward J. Frey Dean of Business.
+In August 2022, Matusik moved to the University of Michigan's Ross School of Business, where she is the Edward J. Frey Dean of Business and the Stephen M. Ross Professor of Business.